Cuban art: Vanguardia artists

 Wifredo Lam (1902 - 1982), a Cuban of Chinese, Spanish, and African ancestry, had little direct involvement with the Havana Vanguardia, but was of the same generation and had similar motivations and experiences with his art.
 After attending the San Alejandro Academy, he initially took the more traditional route of studying in Madrid, and lived and worked in Spain for many years.
-After serving in the Spanish Civil War, he fled to Paris, where he came under the wing of Pablo Picasso, who kindled Lam's interest in African sculpture.
+After serving in the Spanish Civil War, he fled to Paris, where he came under the wing of Pablo Picasso, who kindled Lam’s interest in African sculpture.
 Lam also befriended the Surrealist poet/philosopher André Breton.
 In Paris, Wilfredo Lam met José Sainz, a fellow Cuban, and the two remained friends after Lam returned to Cuba.
-In the artist's life, Sainz had a significant role in tying his art to his Afro-Cuban and Caribbean heritage, which would subsequently have a significant impact on his output.
+In the artist’s life, Sainz had a significant role in tying his art to his Afro-Cuban and Caribbean heritage, which would subsequently have a significant impact on his output.
 Returning to Cuba in 1941 after two decades abroad, Lam was enchanted, dismayed, and powerfully inspired by his homeland.
-He rapidly developed his mature style, which incorporated elements of Cubism, Surrealism, and African art, along with imagery of the Santeria rituals he'd grown up around.
-In 1943 he painted The Jungle, which is considered to be among the masterpieces of Cuban art.
+He rapidly developed his mature style, which incorporated elements of Cubism, Surrealism, and African art, along with imagery of the Santeria rituals he’d grown up around.
+In 1943 he painted ‘’The Jungle’’, which is considered to be among the masterpieces of Cuban art.

 Amelia Peláez (1896 - 1968) was the sole major female artist of the Vanguardia.
 A San Alejandro graduate, she studied and worked for several years in Paris, where, before her return to Havana in 1934, she absorbed the influence of Henri Matisse and, especially, the Cubism of Pablo Picasso and Georges Braque.
-During her long career, she worked in a variety of media, including painting, pottery, and mosaic, and explored a variety of subjects and themes, but whether creating her abstracted still life paintings or her famed large scale public murals, her work consistently employed vivid color and elaborate composition, as well as representations of Cuba's tropical flora and Havana's ubiquitous Spanish Colonial architectural motifs.
-For all its colorful energy, however, French critic Francis de Miomandre sensed in her work "a closed, completely enigmatic world, haunted by an enigmatic silence."
-She, Lam, and Enriquez have come to be considered Cuban art's most distinctive and definitive stylists.
+During her long career, she worked in a variety of media, including painting, pottery, and mosaic, and explored a variety of subjects and themes, but whether creating her abstracted still life paintings or her famed large scale public murals, her work consistently employed vivid color and elaborate composition, as well as representations of Cuba’s tropical flora and Havana’s ubiquitous Spanish Colonial architectural motifs.
+For all its colorful energy, however, French critic Francis de Miomandre sensed in her work “a closed, completely enigmatic world, haunted by an enigmatic silence.”
+She, Lam, and Enríquez have come to be considered Cuban art’s most distinctive and definitive stylists.

 By 1935 the Vanguardia was recognized in Cuba as an important cultural force and began to gain considerable notice internationally.
 Major exhibitions of Cuban modern art were held in the United States and throughout Latin America in the late 1930s and 40s.
-Wrote Albert H. Barr, Jr., organizer of the Cuban Modern Painting exhibition at New York's Museum of Modern Art in 1944, "We may be grateful for that reckless exuberance, gaiety, candor, and love of life which the Cuban painters show perhaps more than the artists of any other school."
+Wrote Albert H. Barr, Jr., organizer of the ‘’Modern Cuban Painters’’ exhibition at New York’s Museum of Modern Art in 1944, “We may be grateful for that reckless exuberance, gaiety, candor, and love of life which the Cuban painters show perhaps more than the artists of any other school.”
+The traveling version of this exhibition, ‘’Cuban Painting Today’’, expanded visibility for the group in 12 cities: Utica, Chicago, Washington, DC, St. Paul, Minneapolis, Portland, Seattle, San Francisco, Louisville, Alexandria, Chapel Hill, and Winter Park.